N0AHt/nmf_on_gpu/README.md

-# Code for running non negaive factorization on GPU in parallel (hopefully faster than sklearn)
+# Code for running non-negative matrix factorization on GPU (and hopefully faster than sklearn)

 Runs both a jax and a pytorch env to compare performances